 I now want a career in the media as I love talking.
 I could talk for England!
 I was doing a journalism degree and there was a radio module which I was dreading.
 My tutor said I had good voice control and said I should enter a BBC radio competition where we had to tell a story in 60 seconds.
 He encouraged me to share my story of being fostered.

 I ended up being late and getting turned away.
 But as I was leaving someone ran up to me and said they could fit me in.
 To my shock I ended up getting through as a finalist.
-That’s how I went from hating my voice and never shutting up!
+That’s how I went from hating my voice to never shutting up!